top of page

 1. Olfactory Navigation and Scent Trail Reinforcement

-Research Insight: Hepper & Wells (2005) demonstrated that dogs are capable of identifying their own scent trails and prefer areas where their odor is present, supporting the theory that scent anchoring reinforces return behavior.
+Research Insight: Hepper & Wells (2005) demonstrated that dogs are capable of identifying their own scent trails and prefer areas where their odor is present.
+This supports the theory that scent anchoring reinforces return behavior.
 Similar work from Wells at Queen’s University Belfast confirms dogs' directional scent preference and supports scent-based loop creation (Wells & Hepper, 2003).

 2. Cognitive Mapping and Environmental Familiarity